mitchcapper/FSClient/README.md

 -   Single Click - Space
 -   Double Click - Enter
 -   Right Click - Shift + F10
--   You can get a global hot key in options to bring FSClient to the front as well
+-   You can get a global hot key in options to bring FSClient to the front, mute, answer, and end calls as well

 Compiling from Source
 ---------------------